oehf/ipf-docs/_pages/development.md

 IPF requires Java 8 for both compile time and runtime.
 IPF does not yet support Java 9+, this is aimed for with IPF 4.0.

-IPF builds using Maven 3.6.0.
-IPF is available at [Maven Central], so no custom repositories need to be added to the `settings.xml` configuration file.
+IPF builds using Maven 3.6.
+IPF and its dependencies are available at [Maven Central], except for the MDHT dependencies that are provided at [https://projects.suisse-open-exchange.healthcare/artifactory/releases](https://projects.suisse-open-exchange.healthcare/artifactory/releases).

 Before building, adjust the `MAVEN_OPTS` environment variable to assign Maven more heap space.